FAA Bill May Provide Relief To Air Travelers In Cramped Seats

 The bill tackles a wide range of problems that have raised the ire of air travelers.
 In addition to mandating a minimum size for airplane seats to stop the shrinking of legroom, the legislation also prohibits airlines from removing passengers from overbooked planes after they've boarded.

-In April of 2017, a United Airlines passenger who refused to give up his seat was violently dragged off a plane by security officers at Chicago's O'Hare airport.
-Video of the incident, showing the dragging of the passenger with a bloodied face went viral, sparking worldwide outrage and prompting Congress to hold hearings on the practice of overbooking and bumping passengers from flights.
+In April 2017, a United Airlines passenger who refused to give up his seat was violently dragged off a plane by security officers at Chicago's O'Hare airport.
+Video of the incident, showing the dragging of the passenger with a bloodied face, went viral, sparking worldwide outrage and prompting Congress to hold hearings on the practice of overbooking and bumping passengers from flights.

-But the bill does not address another major irritant to air travelers: the nickel and dime fees the airlines charge to check luggage or change reservations.
+But the bill does not address another major irritant to air travelers: the nickel-and-dime fees the airlines charge to check luggage or change reservations.
 A provision approved by a Senate committee would have limited fees for checked baggage and fees to change or cancel a flight, making them "reasonable" — that is, closer to the actual cost of providing the service.
 Airlines raked in nearly $7.5 billion from those fees last year, helping boost their bottom lines to near-record profits.

 But heavy lobbying from the airlines got the language stripped from the final version of the bill.

-"Congress has missed an historic, once in a generation opportunity to stop gargantuan airlines from gouging Americans with exorbitant fees every time they fly," said Sen. Edward Markey, a Democrat from Massachusetts, in voting against the FAA bill.
+"Congress has missed a historic, once-in-a-generation opportunity to stop gargantuan airlines from gouging Americans with exorbitant fees every time they fly," said Sen. Edward Markey, a Democrat from Massachusetts, in voting against the FAA bill.

 Other provisions in the FAA bill that would impact consumers include:

-- Funding an increase in the number of bomb-sniffing dogs, new passenger screening technology and easing the sign up process for expedited screenings, all aimed at shortening TSA security lines.
+- Funding an increase in the number of bomb-sniffing dogs, new passenger screening technology and easing the sign-up process for expedited screenings, all aimed at shortening Transportation Security Administration lines.

-- Expanding the on board smoking ban to include e-cigarettes.
+- Expanding the onboard smoking ban to include e-cigarettes.

-- Prohibiting passengers from talking on cell phones during flights, which most airlines already ban.
+- Prohibiting passengers from talking on cellphones during flights; most airlines already ban them.

-- Setting new rules for transporting pets and service, or "emotional support" animals, including a provision making it unlawful to place a live animal in the overhead bin.
+- Setting new rules for transporting pets and service or "emotional support" animals, including a provision making it unlawful to place a live animal in the overhead bin.
 This provision comes after a small dog in a carrier died after being placed in the overhead compartment on a United flight back in March.

-- Increase the minimum rest time between shifts for flight attendants from 8 hours to 10, the same as pilots.
+- Increase the minimum rest time between shifts for flight attendants from eight hours to 10, the same as pilots.

 - Requiring airports to provide lactation rooms for nursing mothers.

-- Creating a 'bill of rights' for passengers with disabilities.
+- Creating a "bill of rights" for passengers with disabilities.

-- Addressing inflight sexual assault, harassment and other sexual misconduct, by establishing a task force on the issue and directing the Justice Department to develop sexual assault reporting standards.
+- Addressing in-flight sexual assault, harassment and other sexual misconduct by establishing a task force on the issue and directing the Justice Department to develop sexual assault reporting standards.

-The FAA reauthorization bill allocates about $90 billion to federal aviation programs over the next five years but it does not include a proposed increase in the $4.50 per ticket passenger facility charge.
+The FAA reauthorization bill allocates about $90 billion to federal aviation programs over the next five years, but it does not include a proposed increase in the $4.50-per-ticket passenger facility charge.

-Airport officials around the country pushed for an increase, saying the extra funding is needed to improve airport facilities and renovate outdated terminals.
+Airport officials across the country pushed for an increase, saying the extra funding is needed to improve airport facilities and renovate outdated terminals.

 Republican leaders also dropped an effort to privatize the FAA's air traffic control operations, which had been backed by President Trump.